 In 2000, Keely retired from elite-level hockey as a player to pick up the whistle and quickly made a name for herself as one of Canada’s top umpires, being appointed to the Senior National Championships in her very first season.
 Shortly thereafter came an opportunity to go abroad which allowed her to earn her FIH badge in 2003.
 She was promoted to the Promising List in 2006 and achieved her Grade 1 rating in 2010.
 She has over 100 combined caps to her credit, of which highlights include twice going to the Junior World Cup and umpiring an Olympic Qualifier in Belgium.
 She also made history by being the first umpire to control a Penalty Shoot-Out Competition at an FIH Tournament at the Champions Challenge II in Vienna in April 2011.
 She earned her Indoor FIH badge in 2014.

 She also spent six seasons umpiring in England’s prestigious National League, working her way up to the Women’s Premier Panel and the Men’s B Panel as well as umpiring over 80 of British University league matches and the women’s BUCS final twice.
 Back home, she contributes to the umpiring community in Canada through clinics, umpire coaching and mentorship.

-As a prolific writer on umpiring, hockey and other topics as a prominent poster on the Field Hockey Forum, Keely decided to start a website dedicated to other obsessive-compulsives with the whistle who can’t stop talking about the ins and outs of one of the hardest but most rewarding jobs in sports.
+As a prolific writer on umpiring, hockey and other issues, Keely decided to start a website dedicated to other obsessive-compulsives with the whistle who can’t stop talking about the ins and outs of one of the hardest but most rewarding jobs in sports.